opensearch-project/project-website/_posts/2024-10-17-query-insights.md

 ### Conclusion

-Query Insights is a game-changer for anyone responsible for maintaining the performance and reliability of an OpenSearch environment.
-With its powerful features and detailed metrics, you can gain a deeper understanding of how your search queries are performing and take action to optimize them.
-Whether you’re troubleshooting a specific issue or looking to improve overall system efficiency, Query Insights provides the tools you need to succeed.
-Keep an eye out for the upcoming dashboard feature, which will further enhance your ability to monitor and analyze your search queries in real-time.
+Query Insights is a useful tool for anyone responsible for maintaining the performance and reliability of an OpenSearch environment.
+Using Query Insights, you can gain a deeper understanding of how your search queries are performing and take actions to optimize them.
+Whether you're troubleshooting a specific issue or looking to improve overall system efficiency, Query Insights provides the tools you need to succeed.
+Keep an eye out for the upcoming dashboard feature, which will further enhance your ability to monitor and analyze your search queries in real time.

 To learn more about Query Insights, check out the [documentation](https://opensearch.org/docs/latest/observing-your-data/query-insights/index/).